luxonis/depthai-hardware/BW1098OAK_USB3C/README.md

 # BW1098OAK USB3C Baseboard

-This board is used in the depthai product known as the OpenCV AI Kit with Depth, OAK-D:
+This board is used in the DepthAi product known as the OpenCV AI Kit with Depth, OAK-D:

 ![image](https://user-images.githubusercontent.com/32992551/109374027-aaf7c680-786f-11eb-9e96-90e9928d161c.png)